Development of photonic products: Photonics first aid and start-up assistance

 Optical system design

-Consultancy, design and review of optical systems, including construction, manufacture and testing of prototypes.
+Consultancy and review of optical systems, incl. building, manufacturing and test of prototypes.